-DevOps may significantly decrease test cycle time using metadata to categorise corporate information.
-GenRocket imports complicated data structures rapidly and utilises them to create synthetic test data that is updated in real-time for every test case.
+DevOps may significantly decrease test cycle time using metadata to categorize corporate information.
+GenRocket imports complicated data structures rapidly and utilizes them to create synthetic test data that is updated in real-time for every test case.

 By creating more comprehensive test datasets that contain positive and negative data values, edge situations, and data patterns with different permutations and combinations, GenRocket helps DevOps to boost test coverage.
 For example, to test and evaluate complicated workflows across several linked systems, synthetic data may be designed to adhere to business requirements and mixed with values from actual data.

 Businesses use metadata management systems to improve corporate information visibility, quality, and consistency.
 For example, DevOps teams can use metadata to create ready-to-run templates for real-time synthetic test data.